8ta4/pun/DONTREADME.md

 Sure, Claude 3.7 Sonnet might cost more and hit rate limits faster than some alternatives.
 Even so, the upsides crush those downsides.

-> Does pun use a system instruction in the recognizability prompt?
+> Does `pun` use a system prompt?

 Yep.
 If the list of phrases happens to have words that sound like commands, the LLM might think those words are instructions, instead of just phrases to score.
-So, system instructions are there to make it crystal clear what's data and what's instruction.
+So, the system prompt is there to make it crystal clear what's data and what's instruction.

 > What temperature value does `pun` use for recognizability scoring?